This is a supporting page for the Character of God and the Gospel Glossary entry for justice.

 There are no verses using the word “justice” (KJV) which support that justice means to punish sin.

 There are 28 verses in the Old Testament (KJV) that use the word “justice.
 (The word does not appear in the New Testament in the KJV.)
-Following are the 28 verses with Strong’s numbers.
-In 21 of those verses the words “justice” and “judgment” are used together showing how closely they are aligned.
-The Strong’s number is indicated after each use of “justice.”
+Following are all of the 28 verses with Strong’s numbers indicated after each use of “justice.”
+In 21 of those verses, the words “justice” and “judgment” are used together showing how closely they are related.
 “Judgment” is from Strong’s H4941 unless indicated.

 #1 “For I know him, that he will command his children and his household after him, and they shall keep the way of the LORD, to do justice (H6666) and judgment; that the LORD may bring upon Abraham that which he hath spoken of him.”
 (Gen 18:19)